altruisticgenx/altruisticxai-ecosys/DATA_INTEGRATION_ARCHITECTURE.md

 The AltruisticXAI ecosystem now includes a fully automated data discovery and integration pipeline that:

-1. **Fetches real-world opportunities** from Grants.gov and Data.gov APIs
+1. **Fetches real-world opportunities** from 8+ federal data sources including Grants.gov, NSF Awards, USAspending, EIA, NREL, College Scorecard, and Data.gov
 2. **Analyzes relevance** using AI-powered scoring aligned with the 3-pillar mission
 3. **Stores discoveries** persistently using Spark KV
-4. **Presents insights** through an interactive UI
+4. **Presents insights** through an interactive UI with multi-source crawler
 5. **Automates workflows** via GitHub Actions and CLI tools

-This transforms AltruisticXAI from a static showcase into a living, breathing ecosystem that continuously discovers and integrates real opportunities.
+This transforms AltruisticXAI from a static showcase into a living, breathing ecosystem that continuously discovers and integrates real opportunities from energy, education, and research data sources.

 ## System Architecture